jhawthorn/discard/README.md

 **From a controller**

-Unlike its predecessors, controller actions will need a small modification to discard records instead of deleting them.
-Just use `discard` instead of `destroy`.
+Controller actions need a small modification to discard records instead of deleting them.
+Just replace `destroy` with `discard`.

 ``` ruby
 def destroy